Editor’s Note: This is a guest post provided by Darlene Mase, from Zumper.com.

 If you put your money in a savings account, ensure it is one that’s paying high-interest.
 Some high-interest savings account include: Discover Bank, Synchrony, Ally (U.S.) and Tangerine (2.75%), EQ Bank (Canada).

 6. Keep in mind that the little things add up

 Perhaps you’re like me and overcook all of the time.
 By week’s end, you have a fridge shelf full of leftovers to show for your lack of portion control, most of which get dumped into the trash for weekly collection.
 Maybe you like the soothing sound of running water while you brush your teeth or perhaps you have a bad habit of leaving on all the lights in your house.
 My point is that each wasted chicken breast, each drop of water, and each used kilowatt-hour of electricity adds up.
 One hundred cents equal a dollar, and the little things add up when you’re trying to save around the house.

 These six actions to take to save money to buy your dream house although sound easy, they require dedication and commitment to the cause.
 Being short sighted or losing focus on your target will prove costly as it might postpone your future plans of fulfilling your dream of buying a house.
-In addition to the aforementioned tips, you should aim to save money from inside your current house and not just cutting future costs.
+In addition to the aforementioned tips, you should aim to save money from inside your current house and also find ways to generate some passive income.

 Darlene Mase lives in Newnan, Georgia with her husband and daughter.
 She is a stay-at-home mom and works as a freelance writer for Zumper.com and other popular sites.
 During her free time, Darlene enjoys traveling, hiking, camping, cycling, gardening, caving, kayaking, or anything else outdoors.